- 550g salad potato (such as Charlotte)

 - 200ml dry white wine (2 small glasses)

-- 6 plum tomato, peeled, seeded and diced
+- 6 plum tomatoes, peeled, seeded and diced

 A member of the nightshade family (along with aubergines, peppers and chillies), tomatoes are in…